GiuseppeELio/FRESCO-Board/README.md

 ![alt text](https://github.com/GiuseppeELio/PRC_Station/blob/main/Pictures/Temp_4sample_07_20_No_Pellicola.png?raw=true)
 ##       Hardaware Details

-The code and the electronic sketch to build a measurement station for Passive Radiative Cooling are shown in the next lines \n
+The code and the electronic sketch to build a measurement station for Passive Radiative Cooling are shown in the next lines

 The system is based on a Arduino development board.
 In the proposed case an Arduino due has been used.